couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 }
 ```

 One approach is to use a [ExecutorService](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ExecutorService.html) and parallelize the query execution.
-With the addition of listeners since the 1.2 series, things got much easier, even on a single thread.
-To simulate higher load, we can fire off 50 requests in parallel and wait until they come back.
+With the addition of listeners after the 1.2 series, things got much easier, even on a single thread.
+To simulate a higher load, fire off 50 requests in parallel and wait until they come back.
 You can use the same approach if you need to query different views in parallel or process other operations at the same time:

 ```java
 View view = client.getView("beer", "brewery_beers");